sabrusrin/fdf/README.md

 ##### For visualisation I used a minilibx(ecole42 graphic library) that gives a functions to create/destroy/clear window, to put a pixel to the window I created and to work with keyboard/mouse events.

 Use make to compile project.
+Code written in norminette code style(github.com/sabrusrin/norme)

 ### FUNCTIONALITY